TalendStuff/code-gen/docker.md

 Docker image for running Talend Open Studio 7.1.1 and building Talend Open Studio 7.1.1 projects

+Requires the code generator to be built before building the image:

+    mvn clean package

 To build a tos:7.1.1 image:

     docker build --tag tos:7.1.1 .